 However, to get successful results, it is important to know what type of stain is being treated.
 Here, Dr. Hochfelder discusses the different treatments he offers when dealing with extrinsic vs. intrinsic tooth stains at his Lake Mary, FL dental practice.

-When someone notices that the smile has been compromised by dental stains, they often assume that it is an extrinsic stain, or one that exists on the surface of the tooth.
+When someone notices that the smile has been compromised by dental stains, they often assume that it is an extrinsic stain or one that exists on the surface of the tooth.
 Extrinsic stains do not go any deeper than the enamel of the tooth, so they are considered superficial in nature.

 Extrinsic stains most commonly develop as a result of exposure to dark-colored foods and beverages or tobacco products.
-Some of the foods and beverages most likely to cause extrinsic tooth stains include wine, cola, coffee, tea, and berries.
+Some of the foods and beverages most likely to cause extrinsic tooth stains to include wine, cola, coffee, tea, and berries.

 Treating Extrinsic Stains